aysf/practice/README.md

 # Daily Practice Coding

-a small progress from daily practicing routine will make big impact...
+a small progress from daily practicing routine will make a big impact!
-52 weeks to be fullstack software engineer!
+52 weeks to be an expert fullstack software engineer!

 ## Programming Language

 - How to create new Project?
+- Naming Convention?
+- Modularize Code?
 - How to run developer mode (reload when changes occured)?
 - How to get package from personal or private repository like github?
 - How to use various data type?